JakubPelka/wayfinder/README.md

 A compact guide to my public GitHub repositories.

 This repository is not a portfolio page in the strict sense.
-It is a practical navigation map: what each repository is for, what its current status is, and what should be cleaned, maintained, developed, paused, or treated carefully.
+It is a practical navigation map: what each repository is for, what its current status is, and what should be cleaned, maintained, developed, tested, paused, or treated carefully.

-Last reviewed: 2026-05-18.
+Last reviewed: 2026-05-21.

 The column `Last visible update` refers to the public `Updated` date visible on GitHub or to the latest significant manual repository work noted during cleanup.
 It is not a full commit history audit.